-Last month I found by chance a copy of The Telegraph magazine left in the tube, I picked it up and flicked through the pages until I saw food photos that caught my attention.
-The article was about Deliciously Ella, a “blogger inspiring healthy eating”.
+Last month I found by chance a copy of The Telegraph magazine in the train, I picked it up and flicked through the pages until I saw food photos that caught my attention.
+The article was about London food blogger Deliciously Ella.

 Ella started her blog two years ago to share her recipes for a whole foods, plant-based diet.
 In order to overcame a rare illness, she had given up all meat, dairy, sugar, gluten, anything processed and all chemicals and additives…and it worked!

 The article really stroked a cord with me, as I suffer from constant stomachaches and I have often considered switching to a “healthier” diet (or at least cutting down the processed food).
 I have tried low FODMAP, gluten-free and dairy-free diets for short periods, but I failed to stick to them as they compromised my social life too much.
 So for now I am just trying to make small changes to my diet and be more conscious about what I eat.
 Working step by step towards a better lifestyle and a healthier body.

 Of all the recipes presented in the article about Deliciously Ella, I particularly liked the one for Sweet Potato Brownies.
 I was curious to find out how they tasted and I kept thinking about them for days after reading the article.
 I finally made them and they were great!
 My husband was happy to eat them every day and for once he didn’t moan about “fatty food” (as he usually does with my cakes…).

 I used wholemeal flour, but if you want to make gluten-free brownies then you can replace it with buckwheat flour as per the original recipe.